What is the best way to interview software developers?

 What is a good method to interview software developers about OOP?
 It’s mostly about OOP, Design Patterns, and UML.

 Nowadays, I can see everyone uses OOP.
-But, it’s very difficult to find a developer with solid OOP programming techniques.
-Everyone can replicate the definitions of “abstraction”, “inheritance” and “polymorphism”.
-But, it’s not easy to find one who can answer this question.
-Do you believe that you can point to any line of your code and tell the principles expressed by it?
+But it’s tough to find a developer with solid OOP programming techniques.
+Everyone can replicate the definitions of abstraction, inheritance, and polymorphism.
+But it’s not easy to find one who can answer this question.
+Do you believe you can point to any line of your code and tell the principles it expresses?

-I’m also very impressed with someone who has mastered 5 or more OOP design patterns.
-Without a doubt, he will have more potential to go further than the other ones.
+I’m also very impressed with someone who has mastered five or more OOP design patterns.
+Undoubtedly, he will have more potential to go further than the others.
 Design patterns are not just recipes to solve common OOP problems.
 It also contains useful structure and meaning of the code.
-It’s a communication channel for us to understand other people’s code as well as the 3rd party libraries.
+It’s a communication channel for us to understand other people’s code and third-party libraries.

 The conclusion – The best way to interview software developers

 What is the best way to interview software developers?
 It’s an endless story.
-To hire good software engineers for your company, we need to qualify them.
+To hire good software engineers for your company, we must qualify them.
 We do that by using different types of questions.
 Firstly, we use professional questions to verify the candidates’ actual technical level.
 Secondly, we use the IT fundamental questions to check their background and ability.
-Finally, we use complex questions to verify their communication as well as problem-solving and adaptability.
+Finally, we use complex questions to verify their communication, problem-solving, and adaptability.

 We have good interview questions for software developers.
 That helps HDWEBSOFT to hire good engineers.
-HDWEBSOFT team is well prepared for not only the immediate needs but also very well to open future doors.
+The HDWEBSOFT team is well prepared for immediate needs and to open future doors.